 - abdominal pain, which is the most prevalent symptom (usually epigastric or right upper quadrant pain)

 Despite the causes being unknown, it appears that some people are more at risk of developing sphincter of Oddi dysfunction than others.
 This includes people who have had their gallbladders removed.
 Some research suggests that

 If you present symptoms of sphincter of Oddi dysfunction to your doctor, they will try to rule out other possible causes of your symptoms.
 Some serious conditions they must rule out include cancer of the pancreas or bile ducts, peptic ulcer disease, or stones in the bile ducts.
 Heart conditions, such as angina or ischemia, can also cause pain that comes from the abdomen.

 Your doctor may run blood tests or use imaging studies to help with the diagnosis.
 Ultrasound, hepatobiliary scintigraphy, or magnetic resonance cholangiopancreatography (MRCP) may be ordered.
-They may also perform sphincter of Oddi manometry, a procedure that involves using a small plastic tube inserted into the pancreatic and/or bile ducts to directly measure the pressure of the sphincter of Oddi.
+They may also perform sphincter of Oddi manometry, a procedure that involves inserting a small plasic tube into the pancreatic and/or bile ducts to directly measure the pressure of the sphincter of Oddi.
 You will be sedated for the manometry procedure.
 Sphincter of Oddi manometry is the gold standard for diagnosis of SOD.
 However, it’s also an invasive test, so you must weigh the risks and benefits.